domino-megan-engstrom/AI-Hub-Test/README.md

 5. ...

 ## Release process
+Follow the best practices below for releasing templates from this repo:

-Always release a template from a protected release branch.
-Follow semantic versioning for releases.
+1. Always release a template from a protected release branch.
+2. Follow semantic versioning for releases.
 Create a protected branch with a prefix ``release-X.Y.Z`` for every release.
+3. Always make the latest release the default branch for the repo.
+4. <placeholder for jira>